 What is Appendicitis and What Causes It?

 Inflammation of the appendix is a very frequent infirmity at any age.
-In the majority of cases, surgical intervention is needed in order to remove this little segment that “sticks out” from the large intestine and is found very close to the small intestine.
+Surgical intervention is usually necessary to remove this little segment that “sticks out” from the large intestine.
+It is also very close to the small intestine.
 Keep reading to learn more about this condition: what is appendicitis and why does it occur?

 What is appendicitis and what does the appendix do?

 But what is appendicitis?
 It is when the appendix becomes inflamed for unknown reasons.
 Some relate this inflammation with a poor diet or with tension and stress.
-However, nothing has been proven scientifically, especially when very little children are the ones affected.
+However, there is no scientific proof of this.

 How to detect an inflamed appendix